InQuest/ThreatIngestor/docs/workflows.rst

 .. image:: _static/mermaid-multiple-operators.png
    :align: center
+   :alt: Flowchart with five inputs on the left, all feeding into
+         ThreatIngestor in the center, which in turn feeds into three outputs on the right.
+The inputs are "Twitter C2 List," "Twitter
+         Search: #opendir," "Twitter Search: virustotal.com," "Vendor X Blog," and "Domain Masquerade Feed."
+The outputs are "ThreatKB," "Crawler," and "Automated Analysis."

 We want artifacts from "Twitter C2 List" and "Vendor X Blog" to go directly to ThreatKB.
 URLs and domains from "Twitter Search: #opendir" and "Domain